 - Do not assume a lawyer will cost too much

-Fitzgerald & Campbell is dedicated to making sure creditors follow the law to prove what you owe.
-Our motto is: Admit nothing!
-Demand proof!
+The debt defense attorneys at Fitzgerald & Campbell are dedicated to making sure creditors follow the law to prove what you owe.

 Featured Case Results